Weaving Worldsheet Supermultiplets from the Worldlines Within: Worldsheet Supermultiplets

 The defining relations\eq{e:pqSuSy}|with all other (anti)commutators understood to vanish|clearly indicate that the worldsheet $(p,q)$-supersymmetry algebra is actually a direct sum of the left- and the right-handed parts

 where both $\SS1p_+$ and $\SS1q_-$ are isomorphic, respectively, to a {\em\/worldline\/} $p$- and $q$-extended supersymmetry algebra without central charges:

-Therefore, {\em\/all\/} representations of $\SS1N$ are also representations of $\SS1p_+$ and of $\SS1q_-$, which then immediately implies the result: \begin{cons}[off-shell] Let\/ $\fR_+$ and $\,\fR_-$ denote off-shell representations of two copies of the (centrally unextended) worldline supersymmetry algebras, $\SS1p_+$ and\/ $\SS1q_-$, respectively.
-The tensor product\ft{Elements of $\fR_+\,{\otimes}\,\fR_-$ are supermultiplets that transform as the respective factors under the separate action of the two summands in $\SS{1,1}{p,q}=\SS1p_+\oplus\SS1q_-$, but need not themselves factorize.} $\fR_+\,{\otimes}\,\fR_-$ is then an off-shell representation of\/ $\SS{1,1}{p,q}=\SS1p_+\oplus\SS1q_-$. \end{cons} Akin to the situation with worldline supermultiplets,\cite{r6-3,r6-3.2}, representations $(\fR_+\otimes\fR_-)$ of the worldsheet $(p,q)$-supersymmetry obtained in Construction~\ref{C:pxq>pq} may have a few ($k$) mutually commuting $\ZZ_2$-symmetries that also commute with supersymmetry.
-It is then possible to construct the $k$-fold iterated $\ZZ_2$ quotient supermultiplet, $(\fR_+\otimes\fR_-)/(\ZZ_2)^k$.
-When any one of such $\ZZ_2$-actions involves both the $\rD_{\a+}$- and the $\rD_{\ad-}$, the quotient of the tensor product is not a tensor product itself; see\eq{e:B484>242} in particular, and Section~\ref{s:WSCodes} for the general discussion.
+Therefore, {\em\/all\/} representations of $\SS1N$ are also representations of $\SS1p_+$ and of $\SS1q_-$, and their (external) tensor product is a representation of $\SS{1,1}{p,q}=\SS1p_+\oplus\SS1q_-$; this reflects the ``bi-filtration'' of Ref.\cite{r6--1} and is expected from Lie group representation theory\cite{rWyb,rFRH,rJSH}.
+Akin to the situation with worldline supermultiplets,\cite{r6-3,r6-3.2}, such a representation may well have a symmetry that commutes with supersymmetry, allowing to construct the quotient supermultiplet: \begin{cons}[off-shell] Let\/ $\fR_+$ and $\,\fR_-$ denote off-shell representations of two copies of the (centrally unextended) worldline supersymmetry algebras, $\SS1p_+$ and\/ $\SS1q_-$ respectively, and let $Z$ be a symmetry of $\fR_+\,{\otimes}\,\fR_-$, covariant with supersymmetry\eq{e:pqSuSy} and including the trivial case, $Z=\Ione$.
+The $Z$-quotient of the tensor product\ft{Elements of $\fR_+\,{\otimes}\,\fR_-$ are worldsheet supermultiplets that transform as the respective factors under the separate action of the two summands in $\SS{1,1}{p,q}=\SS1p_+\oplus\SS1q_-$, but need not themselves factorize.} $(\fR_+\,{\otimes}\,\fR_-)/Z$ is then an off-shell representation of\/ $\SS{1,1}{p,q}=\SS1p_+\oplus\SS1q_-$, but when $Z\neq\Ione$ need not itself be a tensor product. \end{cons} When the $Z$-action involves both the $\rD_{\a+}$ and the $\rD_{\ad-}$, the $Z=(\ZZ_2)^k$ actions of Refs.\cite{r6-3.1} are specified by a refinement on the encryption codes of Ref.\cite{r6-3.1}, and the quotient $(\fR_+\,{\otimes}\,\fR_-)/Z$ is not a real tensor product.
+Unless otherwise stated, all representations and operations considered herein are real.
+At times---but not always---$(\fR_+\,{\otimes}\,\fR_-)/Z$ does turn out to be a (hyper-)complex tensor product of (hyper-)complex representations; see Section~\ref{s:WSCodes} for the details.

-It should be evident that Construction~\ref{C:pxq>pq} together with the iterated $\ZZ_2$-quotients represent a restricted form of Weyl's construction of algebra representations\cite{rWyb,rFRH}, tensoring only representations of the different summands in a direct sum of two al\-geb\-ras.
-This reminds, say, of the quark doublet $(u_{\sss L},d_{\sss L})$, which represents the tensor product of the fundamental irreducible representations, the {\bf3} of color $SU(3)_c$ and the {\bf2} of weak $SU(2)_{\sss L}$, and in fact also of the $(\fRc12,0)$ representation of the Lorentz $\Spin(1,3)\simeq\textsl{SL}(2,\IC)$ symmetry.
-Noting that the general form of Weyl's construction for supersymmetry is complicated by the fact that supersymmetry algebras include the Poincar\'e algebra whereby representations must, in principle, also include indefinitely high spacetime derivatives of the component fields, we defer the study of these to a later opportunity.\ping
+Construction~\ref{C:pxq>pq} is somewhat analogous to the familiar Weyl construction of Lie algebra representations\cite{rWyb,rFRH,rJSH} but exhibits important differences: